blesma42/blesma42/README.md

 ## Hello and welcome

-I'm Mathis, a biologist with some data analysis and programming skills from Germany.
+I'm Mathis, a molecular biologist with some data analysis and programming skills from Germany.
 I'm happy to lern new stuff or improve my current skills, either by some online course or a private project.
+[Here](FeederWatch) you can find my current project.

 ## Analysis Tools